 In provinces with sufficient levels of reporting (Eastern Cape, Free State, Gauteng, KwaZulu-Natal, Limpopo, and Western Cape), respiratory hospital admissions in all ages combined increased throughout the lockdown period and reducing subsequently.
-During the last weeks of 2020 respiratory admissions increased with some reductions in the last few weeks.
-In all provinces (excluding the Free State) levels exceeded those reached in the first wave, and have been decreasing in the past few weeks.
+During the last weeks of 2020 respiratory admissions increased and has continued to decrease since mid-January.
+In all provinces (excluding the Free State) levels exceeded those reached in the first wave, and have been decreasing since mid-January.
 Since the initiation of lockdown measures in late March, respiratory hospitalizations in young children (<5 years) have been substantially below those expected in the absence of COVID-19, likely due to diminished transmission of RSV, influenza, and other seasonal viruses.
-In December 2020 respiratory hospitalisations in children aged <5 years increased, dropping over the new year, possibly related to increasing circulation of RSV in the final guarter of 2020.
+In December 2020 respiratory hospitalisations in children aged <5 years increased, dropping over the new year, possibly related to increasing circulation of RSV in the final quarter of 2020.
+Over the past month numbers have increased, possibly related to increasing circulation of RSV and/or other respiratory viruses.
 Admissions in older children (5-19 years) have gradually increased with the easing of lockdown measures, possibly suggesting greater susceptibility to SARS-CoV-2 infection compared to younger children, recent increases may reflect increasing circulation of other respiratory viruses.
 Respiratory admissions for adult age groups (20-49 years, ≥50 years) increased during the lockdown period and reached numbers several times higher than those observed in past influenza seasons.
-Levels again increased to higher than those reached during the first wave, but have been decreasing in recent weeks.
+Levels again increased to higher than those reached during the first wave, but have been decreasing since mid-January.
 The risk of hospitalization for ICD coded COVID-19 increases with age, with older adults at the greatest risk for developing severe COVID-19 disease.